 Awesome Music: Music from the expansions in the first game and overall in the second game as well as the third game.

 Just listening to the Merry-Go-Round is fun enough.
-Especially since there are 10 songs (11 in the second game), which are remixes of folk and classical music.
+Especially since there are ten songs (eleven in the second game), which are remixes of folk and classical music.

 Loopy Landscapes introduced parks that gave you infinite money, such as Arid Heights, letting you exercise the custom roller coaster designer to its fullest and generally build an enormous park with no financial worries.
 Although, they do have a caveat where if your park rating falls low enough and you can't raise back up, your park gets closed down.
 Still, once they're done, they're basically entire sandboxes.